EpiCoder: Encompassing Diversity and Complexity in Code Generation: Experiment

 \subsection{Function-level Generation}

-Many previous code LLMs have exhibited overfitting to specific benchmarks after fine-tuning, which constrains their ability to generalize to other benchmarks.
-To prevent this, we employed \textbf{five} benchmarks for evaluation, ensuring they are broad, comprehensive, reliable, and decontaminated.
+Many previous code LLMs have exhibited overfitting to specific benchmarks after fine-tuning, which somewhat constrains their ability to generalize to other benchmarks.
+To prevent this, we employed five benchmarks for evaluation, with HumanEval~\citep{chen2021evaluating}, MBPP~\citep{austin2021program}, BigCodeBench~\citep{zhuo2024bigcodebench}, EvoEval~\citep{xia2024top} and FullStackBench~\citep{liu2024fullstack}, ensuring that they are generally broad, comprehensive, reliable, and decontaminated.
+For further clarity, all benchmarks are described in detail in Appendix \ref{sec:func_benchmark}.